 The term “Nchuva/Nxuva” comes from the Swazi word intjuba.
 Ntchuva can also be compared to the type of board games called “Mancala” (see Wikipedia for more).

 The teams squat down, facing each other.
 At each pit are placed two stones and each team match two rows of pits.
 The goal is to eliminate the opponent’s stones.

-Next is the turn of the adversary, who will play in the manner already described, continuing the game with players alternating between the two teams.
+Next is the turn of the adversary, who will play in the manner already described.
+The game continues with players alternating between the two teams.
 Players are required (as long as possible) to start the game by more than a pit with a stone, always ending when they leave one stone on a grave.
 Only when they leave there graves over a stone, the player can start the game from a pit with one stone, walking in this case only one pit, unless you just have to follow a stone so he can continue.

 The game ends when one team eliminating the opponent’s stones.

-Ntchuva may be known as “Warri” in many other countries in Africa.
-And the rules may differ from place to place, but the strategy is always similar.
+Ntchuva is also known as “Warri” in many other countries in Africa.
+Although the rules may differ from place to place, the strategy is always similar.